TrainLoop/evals/README.md

    pipx install trainloop-cli
    trainloop init
    ```
-3. Set `TRAINLOOP_DATA_FOLDER` – this is where the SDKs write events.
+3. Set the data path where your data will be written or use the default (inside the trainloop folder) – this is where the SDKs write events.
 4. Instrument your app:
    - **Node**: `NODE_OPTIONS="--require=trainloop-evals-sdk" <your start script>`
    - **Python**: `from trainloop_evals import collect; collect(<your config path>)`